vonsbuffet/vousbuffet/README.md

 </br>but it's really simple virtual machine that runs virtual machine code optimized for AI.

 You can change the CpuCoul to be the virtual machine of your choice?
-</br>You can add a compiler ViB to compute real machine code, and jump to the raw instructions with the CpuCoul?
+</br>You can add a compiler ViB and jump to raw instructions with the CpuCoul?
-</br>You can learn to use our Coul, and get super powers?
+</br>You can learn to use our CpuCoul, and get super powers?

 Very Fun!